rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 ## <a id="find-mcq" class="anchor" href="#find-mcq">Finding the Mirrored Classic Queues for Migration</a>

+All mirrored classic queues that include a policy key  `ha-mode` in its policy must be migrated to a different type of queue.
+All these queues are listed as mirrored classic queues in the Management UI and CLI.

-Run the following commands to retrieve the list of mirrored classic queues that must be migrated.
-Note the following command uses `effective_policy_definition` parameters, which are only available since RabbitMQ version 3.10.13/3.11.5.
+To find these mirrored classic queues that must be migrated, run the following script (which uses `rabbitmqctl` to enumerate all such queues across all vhosts as tab-separated values).
+Note, the command in the script uses `effective_policy_definition` parameters, which are only available since RabbitMQ version 3.10.13/3.11.5.
 If it's not available, you can use `rabbitmqctl` from any RabbitMQ version later than 3.10.13/3.11.5, or manually match the policy name to it's definition.

 ```bash
 #!/bin/sh